aman-malviya/Hacks/README.md

 - Run the following commands in the terminal
   `pip install selenium`
   `pip install ChromeDriver`
-- Run the python file and enjoy 🥳

 ### Getting Bored?
 Suprise your friends with these hacks!